bennhood/Okta-Workforce-Identity-Project/README.md

 A hands-on enterprise IAM lab environment demonstrating real-world identity and access management across SSO federation, adaptive MFA, automated identity lifecycle management, and SCIM 2.0 provisioning using **Okta Workforce Identity**.

 > **Status:** Complete.
+Architecture map needs updating.
 Auditing and reporting scripts (access report and stale accounts) to be finetuned and added at a later date.

 ---